Love Stories? Get Involved

 Papa Syd

-If you had been sitting in the River Trail tent at Thursday night’s “Look Who’s Talking,” you would have seen two small children riveted to the stage.
-These children were Syd Lieberman’s grandchildren and this was the first time they had seen their grandfather perform on stage.
+If you would have been sitting in the River Trail tent at Thursday night’s “Look Who’s Talking,” you would have seen two small children riveted to the stage.
+These children were Syd Lieberman’s grandchildren and this was the first time they had seen their grandfather perform on stage. . .

 Meet the Teller: Syd Lieberman